 What Will Happen After Stopping: The hormones in the vaginal ring may take a while to dissipate, and this will cause irregular periods.
 Regular ovulation will occur around 13 to 28 days after removing the ring, though, some women do not get their period altogether for up to six months after stopping.

 5. Birth Control Pills

 One of the more commonly known ways of birth control, there are a plethora of pills available in the market.
 In order for the pills to work, they need to be taken at the same time every day.
 They come with other health benefits too, such as improving your skin and stopping menstrual cramping.

 How to Stop: You can stop taking your pills at any time you choose, though it is advised to wait until the completion of the cycle.

-What will Happen after Stopping: You will need some time to adjust to your body not receiving the hormones from the pill anymore.
+What Will Happen After Stopping: You will need some time to adjust to your body not receiving the hormones from the pill anymore.
 Spotting or bleeding may occur in between your periods.
-You may also experience irregular period for a few months, but it will soon go back to normal.
+You may also experience an irregular period for a few months, but it will soon go back to normal.

 6. Female Condoms